 The eastern North Atlantic population may originally have migrated along the coast from northern Europe to the northwest coast of Africa.
 Historic records suggest that animals were heavily exploited by whalers from the Bay of Biscay off southern Europe and Cintra Bay off the northwestern coast of Africa, as well as off coastal Iceland and the British Isles.
 During the early to mid 1900s, right whales were intensely harvested in the Shetlands, Hebrides, and Ireland.
 Recent surveys suggest right whales no longer frequent Cintra Bay or northern European waters.
 Due to a lack of sightings, current distribution and migration patterns of the eastern North Atlantic right whale population are unknown.

-It is believed the western North Atlantic population numbers about 400 individual right whales.
-Recent analysis of sightings data suggests a slight growth in population size, however, North Atlantic right whales remain critically endangered.
+In 2011, the western North Atlantic population numbered at least 465 individual right whales.
+Recent analysis of sightings data suggests a slight growth in population size, however, North Atlantic right whales remain critically endangered and with such a small population, the population trend could change quickly.
 Read the latest stock assessment report for more information on the right whale population in the western North Atlantic.

 Although precise estimates of abundance are not available for the eastern North Atlantic right whales, the population is nearly extinct, probably only numbering in the low tens of animals.
 It is unclear whether right whales found in the eastern North Atlantic represent a "relict" population or whether all or some of these whales are individuals from the known western North Atlantic population.

 - entanglement in fishing gear